OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/new_2.md

 When it comes to Solidity code, there is nothing special you need to consider when using ZeppelinOS 2.x other than using initializers instead of constructors.
 For more info on this, see the ["the constructor caveat"](proxies.md#the-constructor-caveat) section of the documentation.

-As with 1.x, ZeppelinOS 2.x will manage all upgradeability and package linking features without you having to use special Solidity syntax.
+As with 1.x, ZeppelinOS 2.x will manage upgrades and package linking without you having to use special Solidity syntax.

 On 2.x, the `Migratable` contract has been deprecated, and we are shifting to a much simpler flavour of `Initializable`.